AndreaSanchezTapia/iyo-apero_ast/content/project/myrsine/index.md

 ---
-title: 'Niche partitioning in <i>Myrsine</i>'
+title: 'Niche partitioning in Myrsine'
-subtitle: "Environmental and geographical space partitioning between core and peripheral _Myrsine_ species (Primulaceae) of the Brazilian Atlantic Forest."
+subtitle: "Environmental and geographical space partitioning between core and peripheral Myrsine species (Primulaceae) of the Brazilian Atlantic Forest."
-excerpt: "Environmental and geographical space partitioning between core and peripheral _Myrsine_ species (Primulaceae) of the Brazilian Atlantic Forest."
+excerpt: "Environmental and geographical space partitioning between core and peripheral Myrsine species (Primulaceae) of the Brazilian Atlantic Forest."
 author: Andrea
 date: 2015-01-30
 slug: